dangphuc2611/Internet/Chapter-1.md

     - IP address: its like the home address any things connect to the internet will have an IP address

-    - Router: its use to navigate the data packs to the right ip address
+    - Router: its use to navigate the data packs to the right IP address

 2. What's HTTP/HTTPS?